Essential oils are very popular.

 Whether you use them or not this is already a multibillion-dollar business.
 No wonder many companies are involved in selling these oils and that includes network marketing (MLM) companies as well.

-So how these MLM companies including doTERRA operate?
+So how do these MLM companies including doTERRA operate?

-How come doTERRA making about $1 billion in sales?
+How come is doTERRA making about $1 billion in sales?

 Do they rip off their members or customers?